-The telescope attaches to the telescope mount using one of two optional dovetail mounting rails.
-We supply the telescope without a rail since different customers use different rails.
+The telescope attaches to the telescope mount using a dovetail mounting rail.
 The dovetail mounting rail is attached to the bottom of the mounting rings using 1/4-20 socket cap head screws supplied with the rail.
-Purchase the proper size of rail for the mount you are using.
+Generally telescope mounts use one of two different style mounting rails.
+Select the proper size of rail for the mount you are using.